 The difference between heated and unheated Tanzanite is the removal of the yellow color due to heating.
 However, it is known in the mining industry that some Tanzanite has been naturally heated and may show no yellow color when extracted.

 Technically speaking, all Tanzanites are heated.
-Either through pre-mining thermal vent heating or post-mining in commercial jewellers.
+Either through pre-mining thermal vent heating or post-mining in commercial jewelers.
 Heat treatment is a common practice and one should expect this when buying Tanzanite.

 The practice goes back centuries.
-Heat treatment is basically a continuation of the heating processes that occur in the ground.
-In today’s heat treatment, the stones are heated at very high temperatures hence speeding up the heating process that would have taken years if the stones were to be left to be heat treated in the ground.
+Heat treatment is basically a continuation of the heating processes that occurred in the ground.
+In today’s heat treatment, the stones are heated at very high temperatures hence speeding up the heating process that would have taken years if the stones were to be left in the ground.

 Only a very small amount of untreated Tanzanite with perfect colour is found in the mine.
 This type of naturally blue Tanzanite has a much greater demand in the market as they are rare.